Conditions Inflammation of the epiglottis (epiglottitis)

 How is epiglottitis treated?

-Every case of epiglottitis must be treated as quickly as possible in a hospital and, depending on the symptoms, may require treatment in an intensive care unit.
+Every case of epiglottitis needs to be treated in hospital as quickly as possible.
+Depending on the symptoms, the patient may require treatment in an intensive care unit.

 To prevent complications due to respiratory distress, the swelling of the epiglottis must be brought down and breathing stabilized.
-In most cases, anti-inflammatory drugs are used for this purpose.
+Anti-inflammatory drugs can be used for this purpose.

 If the patient is showing signs of oxygen deficiency, doctors can give them an oxygen mask.
 In some cases, use of a ventilator or a tracheotomy may be required.